justinthelaw/opera/README.md

 2. Provide more GitOps and open-source developer workflows and instructions
 3. Add OpenAI GPT4 prompt engineering to create a new "Bullet Forge" feature
 4. Revamp the UI/UX using modern Astro UXDS components and styling
-5. Re-architect to a client-api, Open API-compliant, application to provide persistence and security
+5. Re-architect to a client-server application to provide persistence and security

 ## What are "Bullets"